timex-sinclair-projects/TS-Pico/README.md

 # Intro

 This branch is to be used for testing the new (and possibly upcoming) firmware updates.
-Files in this branch can be shared between beta testers **WITH THE EXCEPTION** of the files in the ```docker``` folder; specially the ```tspico_io.py``` file.
-It contains code that is either dangerous/inconvenient to fall into the wrong hands...enough said.
-The folder in general and the file in particular are only intended to be used to generate the firmware updates
+Files in this branch can be shared between beta testers.

 # Folders structure:
 ```UPD```: This folder must be duplicated onto the SD to be read during update.
 The main component is a JSON file with all the new directories to be added, and also the files and its location.
 The files to be copied are also there; they include ```tspico.py``` itself, the main routine to be modified by the user; ```activity.log``` to store debugging error msgs, ```config.ini``` to store initial configuration values; and a couple ```.TAP``` files used by service routines